TransparentHealth/bulk-claims-for-value/README.md

 Bulk Claims for Value Based Care
 --------------------------------

-This is a public respository decribing the "Bulk Claims for Value Based Care" initiave in North Carolina.
+This is a public repository describing the "Bulk Claims for Value Based Care" initiative in North Carolina.
 Its is overseen by the "Duke-Margolis Center for Health Policy".
 This repository is public.
 It contains non-sensitive, non-proprietary information about the project such as links to relevant standards and sample data.
-All project particicpants may contribute to this respoitory or its wiki.
+All project participants may contribute to this repository or its wiki.
 You can do one or more of the following.

 * Ask for write access
 * Create an issue
 * Create a pull request
-* Ask to have content added or deleted.
+* Ask to have content added or deleted

 Objectives